 Bose has renewed its line of headphones and headphones, including the recent Bose Sound True and Bose Freestyle, and a third generation Sound Link Bluetooth speaker.
-As for the Bluetooth models, the Sound Link replaces the Bose AE2w (circum-aural headphones) and only a supra-aural headphone was missing to complete the new line of the manufacturer, it is now done with the output of Bose SoundLink On-Ear.
+As for the Bluetooth headphones, the Sound Link replaces the Bose AE2w (circum-aural headphones) and only a supra-aural headphone was missing to complete the new line of the manufacturer, it is now done with the output of Bose SoundLink On-Ear.

 A particularly compact jig, featherweight design, suede-style materials, and very soft earpieces make the Bose SoundLink a very attractive supra-aural headphone – before you put it on and experience a Bluetooth Practical and simple to use, excellent sound, and respectable autonomy.

 However, the advertised price is once again very important, as is often the case with the brand.
 Is this a good investment?
 This is what we will discover in the rest of our review.

 Design and ergonomics